Tingting0618/SGD_Classifier_Classification/README.md

   from sklearn.metrics import confusion_matrix
   confusion_matrix(y_train_5, y_train_pred_rf)
   ```

+  Note: cross_val_predict() performs K-fold cross-validation, but instead of returning the evaluation scores, it returns the predictions made on each test fold.
+This means that we get a clean prediction for each instance in the training set (“clean” meaning that the prediction is made by a model that never saw the data during training).

 - ROC and AUC

   A high-precision classifier is not very useful if its recall is too low!